VictoriaChoy/victoriachoy.github.io/About.md

 Although the enjoyment in learning was replaced by pressure when I got into high school, busy preparing for the college entrance exams, I have been able to transfer **interest-oriented** learning methods to the classroom since I became a teacher of young children.

 One of the most impactful learning experiences in high school would be the time when I worked out a solution to a complex mathematical question with the presence of my classmate who was seeking my help but I kept silent the next day when my maths teacher said there was no solution to the question.
 It is a **tradition** to respect our teachers without questioning them and I was shy as a teenager.
-But I believe I am different now as a professional and dedicated IB educator.
+But I believe I am different now as a professional and dedicated **IB educator**.

 References: